Chaotic Hedging with Iterated Integrals and Neural Networks: Abstract

 \section{Abstract}

-In this paper, we extend the Wiener-Ito chaos decomposition to the class of diffusion processes, whose drift and diffusion coefficient are of linear growth.
-By omitting the orthogonality in the chaos expansion, we are able to show that every $p$-integrable functional, for $p \in [1,\infty)$, can be represented as sum of iterated integrals of the underlying process.
-Using a truncated sum of this expansion and (possibly random) neural networks for the integrands, whose parameters are learned in a machine learning setting, we show that every financial derivative can be approximated arbitrarily well in the $L^p$-sense.
-Since the hedging strategy of the approximating option can be computed in closed form, we obtain an efficient algorithm that can replicate any integrable financial derivative with short runtime.
+In this paper, we derive an $L^p$-chaos expansion based on iterated Stratonovich integrals with respect to a given exponentially integrable continuous semimartingale.
+By omitting the orthogonality of the expansion, we show that every $p$-integrable functional, $p \in [1,\infty)$, can be approximated by a finite sum of iterated Stratonovich integrals.
+Using (possibly random) neural networks as integrands, we therefere obtain universal approximation results for $p$-integrable financial derivatives in the $L^p$-sense.
+Moreover, we can approximately solve the $L^p$-hedging problem (coinciding for $p = 2$ with the quadratic hedging problem), where the approximating hedging strategy can be computed in closed form within short runtime.